Clean Water Rule Under Threat

 The Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers adopted the Clean Water Rule in May 2015 to clear up longstanding confusion over which water bodies the landmark 1972 Clean Water Act protects.
 The rule more clearly defines what kinds of waters get guaranteed coverage and which ones are exempt.

-Before the Clean Water Rule, confusion hamstrung law enforcement, scuttling pollution investigations.
+Before the Clean Water Rule, confusion hamstrung law enforcement and regulators, which hindered pollution investigations.
 EPA enforcement staff revealed that an estimated 489 enforcement cases in just a few-year period were adversely affected.

 What Does It Mean for a Water Body to be Protected by the Clean Water Act?